TheMannu/AWS-Learning-Days/Day-05/project.md

 ### Task 5: Creating a Security Group for the Application Server

+A security group acts as a virtual firewall for instances to control inbound and outbound traffic.
+Security groups operate at the level of the elastic network interface for the instance.
+Security groups do not operate at the subnet level.
+Thus, each instance can have its own firewall that controls traffic.
+If we do not specify a particular security group at launch time, the instance is automatically assigned to the default security group for the VPC.

+In this task, We will create a security group that allows users to access our application server via HTTP.

 1. **Create Security Group**:
    - In the left navigation pane, choose **Security Groups**.
    - Choose **Create security group**.